-use of clinical quality registries linked to other forms of research data infrastructure such as administrative datasets to generate new knowledge and/or actionable outcomes in an area of unmet medical need, noting that advances in epidemiological and biostatistical methods have broadened the scope of questions that can be addressed through observational studies such as registries.

-&lt;sup>2 Ahern et al., Realising the potential: leveraging clinical quality registries for real world clinical research.
-Medical Journal of Australia, Volume 216, Issue 6 p.
-273-277 using new methodologies to analyse existing complex linked datasets from multiple sources, or new linkages between existing datasets in populations that require large sample sizes or detailed data regarding priority populations with a focus on areas that will change practice.
+- use of clinical quality registries linked to other forms of research data infrastructure such as administrative datasets to generate new knowledge and/or actionable outcomes in an area of unmet medical need, noting that advances in epidemiological and biostatistical methods have broadened the scope of questions that can be addressed through observational studies such as registries. - using new methodologies to analyse existing complex linked datasets from multiple sources, or new linkages between existing datasets in populations that require large sample sizes or detailed data regarding priority populations with a focus on areas that will change practice.